department-of-veterans-affairs/vets-design-system-documentation/src/_components/promo-banners.md

 ---
-layout: default
+layout: component
-title: Promo banners
+title: "Promo Banner"
+status: use-deployed
+intro-text: "A promo banner is fixed content at the bottom of the viewport used for dismissible announcements such as new tools, news, etc."
+anchors:
+  - anchor: Examples
+  - anchor: Usage
+  - anchor: Code usage
+  - anchor: Accessibility considerations
+web-component: va-promo-banner
 ---

-# Promo banners

-<p class="va-introtext">Promo banners are fixed content at the bottom of the viewport used for dismissible announcements such as new tools, news, etc.</p>
+## Examples

-## Default
+### Default

 {% include storybook-preview.html width="1200px" story="components-va-promo-banner--default" %}

 ## Usage

 ### When to use va-promo-banner and when to consider something else

 <div class="do-dont">